SynBioHub/synbiohub2-docs/content/APIDocumentation/_index.md

 weight: 30
 ---

-The API documentation has already been published and can be found [here](https://synbiohub.github.io/api-docs/#user-endpoints)
+The API documentation has been published and can be found [here](https://synbiohub.github.io/api-docs/#user-endpoints).
+The API documentation basically contains information about various endpoints.